 For example, if you have had kidney cancer in the past, it is possible for some cancer cells to travel to the jawbone, and start up a new tumor there.
-This new tumor breaks down the bone and can cause a tooth to become loose.
+This new tumour breaks down the bone and can cause a tooth to become loose.
 It's called a secondary renal cell carcinoma.
-An extra problem here is that this secondary tumor is full of blood vessels.
+An extra problem here is that this secondary tumour is full of blood vessels.
 If your dentist tries to take out this loose tooth, it will probably bleed a lot right afterwards.

 Once you have reported a swelling and pain to your dentist, he will take X-rays of the affected area.
 These will show the size of the tumor, but not the full extent.
 You will need a 3-D CT scan for that, usually in a hospital or clinic.
 Also, a biopsy will be necessary to determine whether a tumor is benign or malignant.
 This involves removing a small piece of the affected area, under anesthetic, so that the tissues can be examined in a pathology laboratory.
 Then it's possible to see what type of cells are involved and how advanced the jaw bone cancer may be.